 The Efficient Market Hypothesis is interesting.
 It is also very controversial.
 Based on whether it is true or not can profoundly change the way you are investing.
-This hypothesis has many implications, as we are going to see in this article.
+This hypothesis has many implications, as we see in this article.

 So, let’s delve into exactly what this hypothesis is about.

 The Efficient Market Hypothesis (EMH)?

 The Efficient Market Hypothesis is a theory about the stock market.
 It says that the stock market already prices in all available information.
 It means that stock prices are always reflecting the fair value of each company.
 So the fair value of a stock equals its trading price.

 This theory has several significant implications.

 First, based on this theory, it is impossible to find undervalued stocks.
 Since the market already uses all the information, you cannot find an undervalued.
 Indeed, the stock price is already the fair value of the company.
 Inversely, you cannot sell stocks for inflated prices.
 This goes completely against the concept of value investing.

 Based on this, if the Efficient Market Hypothesis is correct, it is impossible to beat the market.
 So, you should invest in a broad stock market index instead of trying to pick stocks.
 Invest in such funds is known as passive investing.
 Believers of passive investing often cite EMH as the reason why passive investing is always better than active investing.